 Before: Outdated and Odd

 The space in this bathroom was good, but the finishes were dingy and felt mismatched.
 The vanity needed a fresh polish to look its best again.
-These homeowners worked with the vanity and created a fresh space using (a lot of) paint.
+These homeowners worked with the vanity and created a fresh space using a lot of paint.

 The vanity's marble top was in great shape, so it stayed, but the rest of the vanity was covered in fresh white paint.
-A shiny new faucet and chrome wall sconce add glamour to the bold black and white stripes that surround the small room to make a big style statement.
+A shiny new faucet and a chrome wall sconce add a touch of glamour.
+Bold black and white stripes surround the small room to make a big style statement.

 Before: Nothing Special